tideland/go-wait/README.md

 Own tickers or changing intervals can be implemented too.

-Another component of the package is the Throttle, others would call it limiter.
+Another component of the package is the throttle, others would call it limiter.
 It allows the limited processing of events per second.
-These events are simple closures and you can define how many can be processed per event in general and in one call.
+Events are closures or functions with a defined signature.
+Depending on the burst size of the throttle multiple events can be processed with one call.

 I hope you like it. ;)